sivanagireddy001/Devops-public/Linux/crontab.md

 ```
 * Crontab provides a flexible and powerful way to automate tasks in Ubuntu and other Unix-based systems, and can be useful for a wide range of purposes, such as `backups`, `data processing`, and `system maintenance`.

+# Crontab Fields and Allowed Ranges
+`
+Field    Description    Allowed Value
+MIN      Minute field    0 to 59
+HOUR     Hour field      0 to 23
+DOM      Day of Month    1-31
+MON      Month field     1-12
+DOW      Day Of Week     0-6
+CMD      Command         Any command to be executed.
+`
 <br></br>

 # To schedule a cron job in Ubuntu, you can follow these steps: